 At audition applicants should be ready to play three stylistically contrasting pieces.
 They might also be asked to play some technical work like scales and arpeggios.
 It is highly desirable that one or more of the pieces be performed from memory.
 A movement of a multi-movement composition can serve as one piece.The audition panel might ask to hear only part of a piece depending on time restrictions.

-- Sight-reading and aural acuity will be tested at the audition.
+- Sight-reading will be tested at the audition.

 - Applicants should bring to the audition a list of recently studied repertoire.

-- The audition panel is looking for musical attributes, for candidates whose musicianship is characterised by the following qualities:
+- The audition panel is interested in musical attributes.
+They are looking for candidates whose musicianship is characterised by the following qualities:

 - Focus and concentration